- Hybrid Program General Questions

 Yes, your professors and TA’s will hold online office hours.
 Please refer to the syllabus and course instructor on what web based platform they will use.

-An international student residing abroad, who is admitted to the Hybrid Program, may apply for an I-20 form for the spring term no earlier than September, following admission to the program.
+An international student residing abroad may apply for an I-20 form no earlier than September, following admission to the program.
 Questions about visas are best directed to ISSO - the Columbia International Students and Scholars Office.

 As in the response above, a student is eligible for a transfer I-20 in the spring term and may apply no earlier than September following admission to the program.
 Questions about visas are best directed to ISSO - the Columbia International Students and Scholars Office.